What Makes Kirtan Kirtan?

 There is no way you could learn one of Ma’s kirtans and get stuck.
 They just go on, modulating and modulating in a dancelike and utterly spontaneous way.

 Ma’s kirtan invites us to enter the zone: a magical zone of rapt improvisation.
 Crossing the threshold requires total listening, receptivity, and responsivity.
 It invites us to enter the natural state of God’s play.

-There are forms, yet there are infinite modulations.
+There are forms, yet there are infinite permutations.
 All of life is just like this.